brian-rose/brian-rose.github.io/_posts/2015-08-19-career-grant.md

 category: news
 ---

-I'm very pleased to announce that I have received a 5-year grant from the National Science Foundation under their [Faculty Early Career Development Program (CAREER)](http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503214).
+I am very pleased to announce that I have received a 5-year grant from the National Science Foundation under their [Faculty Early Career Development Program (CAREER)](http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503214).

 The grant is entitled *CAREER: Understanding the role of oceans in the planetary energy budget*.
 It will provide critical support for our group's work studying the connections ocean heat uptake and transport and atmospheric processes (dynamical, radiative, hydrological) controlling the top-of-atmosphere radiation balance.